-Now, before we set our sights on preventive measures, it’s crucial to have a look at the first signs that might indicate the condition itself.
-Difficulty to swallow is one of the first and one of the more obvious signs.
-This happens when the cancerous growth has reached a size that makes it physically difficult to consume solid, and later – soft food products.
+Difficulty to swallow is one of the first and more obvious signs.
+This happens when the cancerous growth has reached a size that makes it physically difficult to consume foods.
 Hoarse voice, seemingly inexplicable weight loss, enlarged lymph nodes, coughing and vomiting of blood are also frequent symptoms of the condition.

-To avoid the development of esophageal cancer, one should, of course, immediately quit smoking.
-Another way to reduce the risk is too keep an eye on your weight development.
-Almost a customary thing by now, it is also strongly recommended to consume large quantities of cruciferous vegetables.
-Some additional cabbage, cauliflower, broccoli and Brussels sprouts will not only enrich your meal but will also provide a constant inflow of protective compounds.
-You can also use green and yellow vegetables, and you should surely rearrange your menu in order to give some space for fruit-based dishes.
+To help avoid the development of esophageal cancer one should quit smoking.
+Another way to reduce the risk is too keep an eye on your weight.
+It is also strongly recommended to consume large quantities of cruciferous vegetables.
+Some additional cabbage, cauliflower, broccoli and brussels sprouts will not only enrich your meal but will also provide a constant supply of protective compounds.
 A well-known preventive measure is regular consumption of dietary fiber, which, although not a subject of extensive research, is thought to be particularly effective when it comes to adenocarcinoma prevention.

 The situation is a bit different for individuals who suffer from acid reflux.
-A condition which, if left untreated, can lead to Barrett’s esophagus which, is often viewed as a precursor of the adenocarcinoma, acid reflux is often treated with drugs called proton pump inhibitors.
-This class of drugs includes lansoprazole (Prevacaid®), omeprazole (Prolosec®) and esomeprazole (Nexium®).
-However, the use of these requires a constant professional supervision.
+A condition which, if left untreated, can lead to Barrett’s esophagus which, is often viewed as a precursor of esophageal adenocarcinoma.
+Acid reflux is often treated with drugs called proton pump inhibitors.
+This class of drugs includes lansoprazole (Prevacaid®), omeprazole (Prilosec®) and esomeprazole (Nexium®).

-Although it’s widely known that individuals that suffer from Barrett’s Esophagus can lower the risk of esophageal cancer by using non-steroid drugs such as aspirin and ibuprofen, the probability of serious kidney damage and stomach bleeding is too high to not be taken into account.
+Although it’s known that individuals that suffer from Barrett’s Esophagus can lower the risk of esophageal cancer by using non-steroid drugs such as aspirin and ibuprofen, the probability of serious kidney damage and stomach bleeding is often high.
 With potential implications such as these, it’s strongly recommended to seek professional advice to evaluate all the pros and cons.

 Alternative Treatments for Esophageal cancer

-Alternative medication for esophageal cancer usually is practiced as a part of individualized, integrated approach where allopathic and holistic cancer treatment methods are fused together for the maximum effect.
+Alternative treatments for esophageal cancer are usually practiced as a part of individualized, integrated approach where the best of allopathic and holistic cancer treatment methods are combined for the maximum benefit.

-Although conventional therapies are scientifically proven to be the most effective with the most types of cancer, one has to acknowledge the damage chemotherapy, surgery and radiotherapy can inflict on the digestive tract.
-A strange paradox comes into force, as the therapies employed to kill cancerous cells simultaneously disturb the normal bodily function, leave non-cancerous cells unprotected and leave a negative impact on the immune system in general.
-Essentially, patient’s body becomes weaker and thus – more prone to damage because of the methods used to combat the condition.
-This becomes particularly crucial when the condition has, in one way or another, affected the patient's gastrointestinal tract.
+With conventional treatment, a strange paradox comes into force, as the therapies employed to kill cancerous cells simultaneously disturb normal bodily function, leaving non-cancerous cells unprotected and depressing immune function in general.
+Essentially, patients become weaker and thus more prone to succumb, because of the conventional methods used to combat the cancer.

-While conventional cancer therapies can provide incredible progress, the cost of notably affected life quality can become a heavy psychological burden.
-Experts at Phoenix Arizona clinic will be more than able to assure you and help to battle the disease in a way that limits the harm to your spiritual and physical health.
-To learn more about holistic esophageal cancer treatment, call our office at (602) 404-0400 and schedule an appointment with one of our specialists.
+Experts at our Phoenix Arizona alternative cancer treatment clinic will help you successfully battle the disease in a way that limits the harm to your spiritual and physical health.
+To learn more about our holistic esophageal cancer treatment, call our office at (602) 404-0400 and schedule a consultation with one of our specialists.